McFateM/rootstalk-static/content/volume-vi-issue-1/brown.md

 {{% figure_dg pid="28579" caption="Dartanyan Brown's parents, Ellsworth T. and Mary Alice Brown (in the middle of the picture), on their wedding day in Los Angeles" %}}

-{{% figure_dg pid="28541" caption="The last time the family Mary and Ellsworth created was togehter, in Des Moines, 2010, when Ellsworth was inducted into the Iowa Jazz Hall of Fame.
+{{% figure_dg pid="28541" caption="The last time the family Mary and Ellsworth created was together, in Des Moines, 2010, when Ellsworth was inducted into the Iowa Jazz Hall of Fame.
 From left to right, Dartanyan Brown, Rev. Mary Alice Brown, Don C. Brown, Ellsworth T. Brown and Kevan L. Brown" %}}